Article 7 min read

 The same workflow for non-screenshot sources

-All of them produce XLSX output with the same structure.
+All produce XLSX with the same structure.

 What the embedded chart image is good for